-A jumper shall receive no further jumps in a round, if on a definite cut to the ramp, the jumper elects to pass between the ramp and the main running cable, whether or not he retains the tow rope.
+A jumper shall receive no further jumps in a round, if the jumper passes between the centreline and the ramp.

 If a tie exists for first place, it shall be run off.
 If a tie exists for second or third place, placement shall be decided on the basis of the higher preliminary round score.
 If a tie still exists, it shall be run off.
 The runoff shall have a new drawing of order.
 Each tying skier shall be allowed two jumps with the longer jump being scored according to Rule TR4.9.
 Repeated ties shall be run off in the same manner until broken.